 Many popular water feature designs incorporate a variety of materials such as stone, brick, wood, metal, and fibreglass.
 Use the internet for inspiration or visit local ornamental gardens or garden centres to see what other gardeners have been doing.

-Aside from decoration and aesthetics, it is essential to choose the correct material for the plumbing of your water feature.
+Aside from decoration and aesthetics, it is essential to choose the correct material for the plumbing of your outdoor fountain.
 While more straightforward features may only require plastic tubing, larger or more complex designs may require piping made of metal such as iron, brass, copper, or even galvanised steel.
 There are many suppliers of galvanised fittings UK.
 It is recommended to consult a trained plumber to ensure that your design is safe and efficient.

 Natural or Artificial?